How Inon Zur made the year’s best video game score

 For five years, Zur studied and played gigs, bar mitzvahs and weddings around Los Angeles, while his wife attended school.
 Yet his heart was set on composing, specifically for film and TV.
 He finally got his break while playing piano for his local synagogue, when a member approached him to make music for a documentary.
 Through that, Zur landed a job writing for children’s TV shows such as Power Rangers and Digimon on the Fox Family Channel.
 He describes the job as a “Hollywood” version of his basic training in the army, and through “five or six weary years,” he honed his craft and learned to work with live orchestras.

 During his first years in America, Zur learned to never say no to a gig.
 Yet he broke his own rule in 1996, when he was approached to score a video game.
 At the time, Zur had little experience with gaming and believed he was destined to go from TV shows to films.
-Yet when he learned developers were pursuing the sort of orchestral sound he was keen to produce – and better, had a budget to pay for them – he took the plunge.
+But when he learned developers were pursuing the sort of orchestral sound he was keen to produce – and better, had a budget to pay for them – he took the plunge.

 In 2000, a series of Star Trek video game adaptations were released with songs by Zur.
 Though his job was still to create emotion through sound, he found that his gaming scores needed to be “more complex, more sophisticated” because gamers paid much more attention to his music than TV show viewers.
 He even started receiving comments.
 “Some of them were good, some of them were not so good,” he says.
 “It didn’t matter: people cared.”